Save 20% off your first order with code: WELCOME

 When cannabinoids are taken internally, our ECS transfers these cannabinoids through our blood vessels to areas of the body where the signals of distress are located.
 Once they arrive, cannabinoids like CBD bind and block these distress signals.

-For example, say you experience large amounts of lower back pain.
-If you were to take a product containing CBD, your ECS would transfer that CBD to the nerves and muscles in your lower back.
-There, they would block discomfort signals and reduce any lingering inflammation.
+For example, say you experience lower back pain.
+If you were to take a product containing CBD, your ECS would deliver to the nerves and muscles in your lower back.
+There, they would block the signals of discomfort and reduce any lingering inflammation.

 CBD can also block or balance irregular signals in the brain to assist with unhealthy mood-related issues.
 It could also be used to provide relaxation but blocking signals of discomfort in the body and distress signals found in the brain.